prometheus/docs/content/docs/introduction/faq.md

 Yes, with the experimental [Alertmanager](https://github.com/prometheus/alertmanager).

-Currently the following external services are supported :
+Currently, the following external systems are supported:

 * Email
 * Generic Webhooks